ShangChunLin/zenbook-issuse-with-ubuntu18.04/README.md

 ## 6. Fn+Esc not working
 Fn+Esc is not working out of the box, meaning that Fn keys cannot be locked.
 This can be easily fixed by updating to kernel version 5.2.3 or higher.
 See issue #1 for instructions on how to update the kernel.

+## 7. no sound after switch between ubuntu and windows:

+    killall pulseaudio; rm -r ~/.config/pulse/* and "shutdown" the computer and boot again, not "reboot".
+It seems a general peoblem but I haven't figured out why.

 ### Disclaimer

 It is just problem I have with my zenbook, if it destroys your system, well, das Leben ist kein Ponyhof.